stefgm/AI-Plant-Identifier-Privacy-Policy/README.md

 Privacy Policy for AI Plant Identifier: AI App Effective Date: 27 November 2024

-At AI Plant Identifier: AI App (“we”, “our”, or “us”), we are committed to respecting and protecting your privacy.
-This Privacy Policy describes how we collect, use, and safeguard the data you share with us when you use our app.
+At AI Plant Identifier: AI App (“we,” “our,” or “us”), we are committed to respecting and protecting your privacy.
+This Privacy Policy explains how we collect, use, and safeguard your information when you use our app.

-By using this app, you agree to the collection and use of information in accordance with this Privacy Policy.
-Please review it carefully before use.
+By using this app, you agree to the collection and use of information as described in this Privacy Policy.
+Please review it carefully.

 Information We Collect
-We collect the following types of information:
+We may collect the following types of information:

 Plant Image Data:
-When you upload a plant image, it is processed to identify the plant and provide detailed information, such as the plant's name, family, origin, growth characteristics, and care tips.
+When you upload a plant image, it is processed to identify the plant and provide details such as the plant's name, family, origin, growth characteristics, and care tips.

 Advertising Data:
-Our app uses third-party services to display ads. they collects data to personalize ads, but if your app is aimed at children under 13, we will only serve non-personalized ads in compliance with COPPA.
+Our app uses Google AdMob to display advertisements.
+AdMob may collect certain information, such as device identifiers and app activity, to personalize ads.
+For users under 13, only non-personalized ads are shown to comply with applicable regulations.

 How We Use Your Information
 The information we collect is used for the following purposes:

-Plant Identification:
-The images you upload are processed to identify the plant and provide relevant information.
+Plant Identification: To process the images you upload and provide relevant information.

-AI Plant Advisor:
-Text-based queries help provide you with personalized plant answers.
+AI Plant Advisor: To respond to text-based queries with personalized plant answers.

-Advertising:
-Google AdMob serves ads based on usage data.
-For users under 13, AdMob will display non-personalized ads.

-App Improvement:
-Usage data helps us analyze how the app is being used and improve its features.
+Advertising: To display advertisements via Google AdMob.

 Third-Party Services
-Our app uses third-party services, such as:

-Google AdMob for advertisements.
-These third-party services may collect data to enhance their services.
-You can review their privacy policies:
+We use third-party services, such as Google AdMob, to deliver advertisements.
+These services may collect and process data in accordance with their own privacy policies.
+You can review AdMob's data practices in their Privacy Policy.

-Google AdMob Privacy Policy
-These services may process your data outside of your country, and we ensure compliance with applicable data protection laws.

 Data Transfers
 Your data may be transferred to third-party services for processing.
-We ensure that such transfers comply with data protection regulations.
+We ensure compliance with applicable data protection laws for such transfers.

 Security
-We use commercially acceptable measures to protect your data.
-However, no transmission method over the internet is fully secure, and we cannot guarantee complete security.
+We implement commercially reasonable measures to protect your data.
+However, no method of data transmission over the internet is completely secure, and we cannot guarantee absolute security.

 Links to Other Sites
 Our app may contain links to external websites.
-Please note, we are not responsible for the content or privacy practices of these third-party sites.
-We recommend reviewing their privacy policies.
+We are not responsible for the content or privacy practices of these third-party sites.
+We encourage you to review their privacy policies.

-Children's Privacy
+Children’s Privacy
 Our app is not directed at children under 13.
 We do not knowingly collect personal data from children under 13.
-If we discover that such information has been collected, we will delete it.
+If we discover such data has been collected, we will delete it.
+Non-personalized ads are displayed for users under 13, in compliance with COPPA.

 If you are a parent or guardian and believe that your child has provided us with personal information, please contact us immediately at oluavininfo@gmail.com, and we will take steps to delete this information from our servers.